mediakreativ/craft-slugsmith/README.md

 - **Slug Refresh Button**
   Regenerate slugs based on the current title with a single click - directly in the entry editor.

-- **Custom Slug Rules**
+- **Per-Site Custom Slug Rules**
-  Define your own replacement rules (per site) to handle special characters, brand names, abbreviations, and more - all applied before Craft's default slugification.
+  Define your own replacement rules to handle special characters, brand names, abbreviations, and more - all applied before Craft's default slugification.

 - **Per-Site ASCII Transliteration Control**
-  Override Craft's global `limitAutoSlugsToAscii` setting with fine-grained toggles per site.
+  Override Craft's global `limitAutoSlugsToAscii` setting and choose which sites should transliterate slugs.

 - **Hashtag Conversion**
   Automatically convert hashtags like `#WeLoveCraft` into readable slugs like `hashtag-we-love-craft`.